Enabling Research in Evolutionary Biology

 A 20 minute oral exam at the end of the semester, dates will be scheduled via doodle.

 Write an email to Alexis such that he can add you to the course mailing list, very important!

-We will try to go for course beers with the entire course at least once.
+We will try to go for course beers with the entire course, the pandemic permitting.
 All drinks will be on Alexis.